The Seed Project

 In 1989, the Society of St. Andrew began the Seed Potato Project, a self-help program for some of the poorest regions of our country.
 The program has since been expanded to include seeds for other produce.

-Families that receive seed potatoes from the Society of St. Andrew use them to grow potatoes in their home or community gardens.
+Families that receive seed potatoes from the Society of St. Andrew use them to grow potatoes in their homes or community gardens.
 The recipients prepare the fields, plant the seed potatoes, cultivate the crop, and harvest the produce.
 This food supplements the family diet with nutritious potatoes throughout the winter.

 It is truly a cooperative effort to feed people in need through this innovative self-help program.